To start, let’s get some key thoughts out of the way.

 Look for key phrases throughout the post and see how the post’s call-to-action relates to your audience.
 Review any comments and any potential link backs at the bottom of the post.

-These posts won’t always lead to buying a product, but you’ll get a gist on why they’re targeting these people.
+These posts won’t always lead to buying a product, but you’ll get the gist on why they targeted these people.

 Find where your audience encounters the most pain and answer those posts.
-Search using identical keywords you used for social and Google.
-Set your filter by “1 Hour” if you intend to answer but use “All Time” if you’re simply searching.
+Search using identical keywords to what you used for social and Google.
+Set your filter by “1 Hour” if you intend to answer, but use “All Time” if you’re simply searching.

 Your goal is to get about 15 upvotes on Quora, across all answers, per audience segment.

 If you’re having difficulty getting upvotes, you may need to tweak your segment.
-Also, ensure your answer is well structured and thoughtful.
-Bad answers will only waste time for both the original poster and your research time.
+Ensure your answer is well structured and thoughtful.
+Bad answers will only waste time for both the original poster and your research.

 There’s so much data available to you for free, don’t leave it on the table!